beckym223/manual_work/E6_long_edited.md

 well as election outcomes (R. Douglas Arnold,
 1990).
 It is not that this is unknowable in prin- ciple, but that we are a long way from a genu-
-63 Some of the income tax revenue from the taxation of benefits goes to Social Security as well.
-This revenue is  dependent on future income tax rates.
-64 In the list of reasons why members of the Panel on  Privatization of Social Security of the National Academy of  Social Insurance disagreed on the advantages of individual  accounts, a central element was the divergence of views on  the political implications of accounts-particularly the sus-  tainability both of rules for the accounts and of the structure  of traditional benefits (Diamond, 1999).
-65 The legislative process can also change what is com-  pletely specified, but at least we can analyze what happens  if there are not any changes.
-18
-MARCH 2004

 ### ---Economics-2004-0-20.txt---
 inely usable, empirically validated theory and